 A-3.1.19.2.
 Encapsulation Materials.
 Research has been conducted on different types of encapsulation materials, such as gypsum board, gypsum concrete and cement board.
-The results of tests using an intermediate-scale furnace and of cone calorimeter tests indicate that a combustible timber element protected with a 38 mm thick layer of gypsum-concrete topping or with one (25 min), two (50 min) or three (80 min) layers of 12.7 mm Type X gypsum board or two layers (70 min) of 15.9 mm Type X gypsum board will not ignite or contribute significant heat to a fire until the time at which average temperatures of 325°C to 380°C are attained at the interface between the encapsulation material or assembly of materials and the combustible substrate.
-Rev 14070 Rev 14070 Rev 14070
+The results of tests using an intermediate-scale furnace and of cone calorimeter tests indicate that a combustible timber element protected with a 38 mm thick layer of gypsum-concrete topping or with two layers of 12.7 mm Type X gypsum board will not ignite or contribute significant heat to a fire until average temperatures of 325-380°C are attained at the interface between the encapsulation material or assembly of materials and the combustible substrate.
+These temperatures are consistent with the ignition temperatures of wood-based materials.

-A-3.1.19.2.(6) Protection of Gypsum Board from Foot Traffic.
+A-3.1.19.2.(2) Protection of Gypsum Board from Foot Traffic.
 Where gypsum board is used as the encapsulation material on the top of a mass timber floor assembly, it should be protected from physical impact arising from normal pedestrian traffic that could damage it and possibly compromise its encapsulation rating.